S. Srinivasa Iyengar: Madras Province Swarajya Party

 When the Congress split in 1923 between the Gandhians and those in support of Council entry, Srinivasa Iyengar was in the non-Gandhian camp and founded the Madras Province Swarajya Party.
 The Madras Province Swarajya Party contested in the elections to the provincial legislature held between 11 September 1923 and 10 November 1923.
 Though, as expected, the performance of the Swarajya Party wasn't by any means remarkable, its presence had a major impact on the fortunes of the Justice Party whose majority was considerably reduced compared to the 1920 elections.
 The Swaraj Party won 20 seats in the 98 member assembly and was the leading opposition party.
 More importantly, however, the Justice Party won just 44 seats in the 1923 elections compared to the 1920 elections when it had won 64 seats.
-The Raja of Panagal was elected for a second term as Premier while Srinivasa Iyengar was elected leader of opposition in the assembly.
+The Raja of Panagal was elected for a second term as Premier while Iyengar was elected leader of opposition in the assembly.

 A little later, a few prominent members of the Justice Party broke off to form the United Nationalist Party and projected themselves as "Democrats".
 The dissidents were led by C. R. Reddy, a leader of the Justice Party, who complained of the dictatorial rule of the Raja and his insensitive, unimaginative policies.
 Backed by Srinivasa Iyengar and the Swarajists, Reddy introduced a no-confidence motion against the government of the Raja of Panagal on 27 November 1923.
 The no-confidence motion was, however, defeated by a margin of 65 votes to 44.

 The Swarajya Party won 44 seats in the 1926 elections and emerged as the single largest party in the house.
 Comparatively, the Justice Party had won just 20 seats.
 The Raja of Panagal stepped down as Premier.
 The Governor Lord Goschen invited Srinivasa Iyengar as leader of opposition to form the government.
-However, Srinivasa Iyengar refused.
+However, Iyengar refused.
 As a result, the Governor set up an independent government under P. Subbarayan and nominated 34 members to the assembly to support it.